DSPS Processes and Procedures

 2. Processing: For e-text, if available, a digital version of your book will be requested

-from one of several online databases to create the format best suited to your need
+from one of a few online databases to create the format best suited to your need

 Other requests (i.e. Braille, tactile images) are processed by Thomas on campus.